llvm/circt/docs/VerilogGeneration.md

  * `printDebugInfo` (default=`false`).
 If true, emit additional debug information (e.g. inner symbols) into comments.

+The current set of "lint warnings fix" Lowering Options is:

+ * `explicitBitcast` (default=`false`).
+If true, add an explicit bitcast for avoiding bitwidth mismatch lint warnings (e.g. `8'(a+b)`).
+ * `disallowExpressionInliningInPorts` (default=`false`).
+If true, every expression passed to an instance port is driven by a wire.
+Some lint tools dislike expressions being inlined into input ports so this option avoids such warnings.

 ### Specifying `LoweringOptions` in a front-end HDL tool

 The [`circt::LoweringOptions` struct itself](https://github.com/llvm/circt/blob/main/include/circt/Support/LoweringOptions.h)